jackBrioschi/integration.Qlikv2/README.md

 You also can get the AppId from the metadata by REST API.
 You can retrieve the AppId when you create the application or you can explore your [Spaces](https://qlik.dev/apis/rest/spaces) and [Items](https://qlik.dev/apis/rest/items) to reach the right application.

 - *Ouch!
-I was used to developping with the Dev-Hub!?*
+I was used to develop with the Dev-Hub!?*

 There is currently no Dev-Hub in Qlik Cloud.
 However, below some tips and tools to facilitate the move.